probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 $ git merge probnum-master
 ```
 ### Open a pull-request
-Once you are happy with your PR, make sure your branch it up-to-date with upstream `master`, and re-run all tests.
+Once you are happy with your PR, make sure your branch is up-to-date with upstream `master`, and re-run all tests.
 Then, from your local branch, push the changes to your remote branch
 ```shell
 $ git push